Skip to main content

 Common unexpected costs include:

-After helping 100+ families close on homes throughout DFW, I’ve learned that properties in newer developments often have additional fees.
-Communities near Legacy Hall or Southlake Town Square frequently include architectural review fees or community enhancement charges.
+A hundred-something families later, I can tell you that properties in newer developments almost always have extra fees.
+Communities near Legacy Hall or Southlake Town Square frequently tack on architectural review fees or community enhancement charges that don’t show up until you’re deep into the process.

 How Can You Reduce Closing Costs When Buying in Dallas-Fort Worth?